Abstract Submission Guidelines

 Selection for Student Research Prize

-All abstracts first-authored by a student are eligible to compete for the Peterson Student Research Award.
-Three prizes will be awarded to the top three abstracts first-authored by a student.
-In addition to cash, the first student author of the top three abstracts will also receive free travel, lodging, and registration to the meeting.
+All abstracts first-authored by a student are eligible to compete for the Student Research Award.
+A prize will be awarded to each of the top three abstracts first-authored by a student.
+In addition to money, the first student author of the top three abstracts will each receive free travel, lodging, and registration to the meeting.
 The Gold prize winner will also be invited to give an oral presentation during the meeting.
-Peterson Student Research Award cash prizes are: Gold $1000 / Silver $500 / Bronze $300
+Student Research Award cash prizes are: Gold $1000 / Silver $500 / Bronze $300

-Accepted abstracts will be published in the March 2017 issue.
+Accepted abstracts will be posted on the JDST website one week after the meeting. published in the March 2019 issue.

 Click here to submit your abstract on the abstract submission form